wp-plugins/custom-post-types-relationships-cptr/readme.txt

 == Upgrade Notice ==

-= 2.3 =
+= 2.4 =
-This version corrects a minor bug from v2.2.
+This version corrects a major bug from v2.3.